-Balance Sheet Effects of Leasing
+TABLE 18-1 Balance Sheet Effects of Leasing

-Before Asset Ir crease A fter Asse t Increase

-Firms B and L Firm B, Which Borrows and Buys Firm L, Which Leases

-Current Current t Current
+PANEL A: BEFORE ASSET INCREASE

+FIRMS B AND L

+Current assets \$ 50 Debt \$ 50

+Fixed assets 50 Equity 50

+\$100 \$100

+Debt/assets ratio: 50 %

+PANEL B: AF CED AC CET IN CDEACE

+PANEL D: AF I EK AS SEI IN CREASE

+FIRM B, WHI FIRM B, WHICH

+BORROWS AN ND BUY 'S FIRM L, WH IICH L EASES

-assets \$ 50 Debt \$ 50 assets \$ 50 Debt \$150 assets \$ 50 Debt \$ 50
+Current assets \$ 50 Debt \$150 Current assets \$ 50 Debt \$ 50

-Fixed Fixed Fixed

-assets 50 Equity 50 assets 150 Equity 50 assets 50 Equity 50
+Fixed assets 150 Equity 50 Fixed assets 50 Equity 50

-\$100 \$100 \$200 \$200 \$100 \$100
+\$200 \$200 \$100 \$100

-Debt/assets
+Debt/assets ratio: 75% 50%

-ratio: 50 % 75 % 50 %

-cause Firms B and L to have similar balance sheets, both of which will, in essence, resemble the one shown for Firm B.
+liability.
+This process is called capitalizing the lease, and its net effect is to cause Firms B and L to have similar balance sheets-both of which will, in essence, resemble the one shown for Firm B.

-The logic behind Statement 13 is as follows.
-If a firm signs a financial lease contract, its obligation to make lease payments is just as binding as if it had signed a loan agreement-the failure to make lease payments can bankrupt a firm just as fast as the failure to make principal and interest payments on a loan.
+The logic behind Statement 13 is as follows: If a firm signs a financial lease contract, its obligation to make lease payments is just as binding as if it had signed a loan agreement-the failure to make lease payments can bankrupt a firm just as fast as the failure to make principal and interest payments on a loan.
 Therefore, for all intents and purposes, a financial lease is identical to a loan.
-This being the case, if a firm signs a financial lease agreement, this has the effect of raising its true debt ratio, and thus its true capital structure is changed.
-Therefore, if the firm had previously established a target capital structure, and if there is no reason to think that the optimal capital structure has changed, then lease financing requires additional equity support, exactly like debt financing.
+This being the case, if a firm signs a financial lease agreement then the effect is to raise its true debt ratio, and hence its true capital structure is changed.
+Therefore, if the firm had previously established a target capital structure and if there is no reason to think the optimal capital structure has changed, then lease financing requires additional equity support, just as debt financing does.

-If disclosure of the lease in our Table 20-1 example were not made, then Firm L's investors could be deceived into thinking that its financial position is stronger than it really is.
+If disclosure of the lease in our Table 18-1 example were not made, then Firm L's investors could be deceived into thinking its financial position is stronger than it really is.
 Thus, even before FASB Statement 13 was issued, firms were required to disclose the existence of long-term leases in footnotes to their financial statements.
 At that time, it was debated as to whether or not investors recognized fully the impact of leases and, in effect, would see that Firms B and L were in essentially the same financial position.
 Some people argued that leases were not fully recognized, even by sophisticated investors.
-If this were the case, then leasing could alter the capital structure decision in a significant manner-a firm could increase its true leverage through a lease arrangement, and this procedure would have a smaller effect on its cost of conventional debt, \mathbf{r}{d} , and on its cost of equity, \mathbf{r}{s} , than if it had borrowed directly and reflected this fact on its balance sheet.
-These benefits of leasing would accrue to existing investors at the expense of new investors who would, in effect, be deceived by the fact that the firm's balance sheet did not reflect its true financial leverage.
+If this were the case, then leasing could alter the capital structure decision in a significant manner-a firm could increase its true leverage through a lease arrangement, and this procedure would have a smaller effect on its cost of conventional debt, rd, and on its cost of equity, rs, than if it had borrowed directly and reflected this fact on its balance sheet.
+These benefits of leasing would accrue to existing investors at the expense of new investors, who would be deceived because the firm's balance sheet did not reflect its true financial leverage.